100 Notable alumni of

 -

-Robert Lawrence Leonard, better known as Robert Sean Leonard, is an American actor.
+Robert Lawrence Leonard, known as Robert Sean Leonard, is an American actor.
 He is best known for his portrayal of Neil Perry in the drama film Dead Poets Society (1989) and Dr. James Wilson in the medical drama series House (2004–2012).

 -